Britain joins Syria air war; Putin vows more sanctions on Turkey

 After 15 years in which hundreds of British troops died serving as the main battlefield ally of the United States in Iraq and Afghanistan, many in Britain are wary of more war.

 The vote split Britain's opposition Labour Party, with leader Jeremy Corbyn opposed but foreign affairs spokesman Hilary Benn in favour.
-Around a third of Labour lawmakers defied Corbyn to vote yes.
+Around a third of Labour MPs defied Corbyn to vote yes.

 (Additional reporting by Michele Kambas in Akrotiri; Writing by Peter Graff; Editing by Giles Elgood)